madupont33/Files/README.md

 Data_input_import.m <=> function where the user inputs experiment timeframe,type and info, and data is imported and classified by experiment type to .mat files on Matlab

+Data_input_noimport.m <=> function similar to Data_input_import.m, with the user input ability removed, and the experiments information are written in the code for an automatic import to .mat files on Matlab

 Reactor_excess_reactivity.m <=> load RER****.mat file to perform analysis to get reactor period and excess reactivity